gradio-app/gradio/guides/08_other-tutorials/serverless-gradio.md

 		def greet(name):
 			return "Hello, " + name + "!"

-		gr.Interface(greet, "textbox", "textbox")
+		gr.Interface(greet, "textbox", "textbox").launch()
 		</gradio-lite>
 	</body>
 </html>
 ```

 And that's it!
 You should now be able to open your HTML page in the browser and see the Gradio app rendered!
-Note that it may take a little while for the Gradio app to load initially since Pyiodide can take a while to install in your browser.
+Note that it may take a little while for the Gradio app to load initially since Pyodide can take a while to install in your browser.

+**Note on debugging**: to see any errors in your Gradio-lite application, open the inspector in your web browser.
+All errors (including Python errors) will be printed there.

 ## More Examples: Adding Additional Files and Requirements